WorkflowForge Extension System

 • If resume or execution ultimately fails, the last exception is surfaced to the caller.

-You can combine base Resilience retry middleware with Recovery for a unified experience.
-The retry middleware handles transient failures during a single run; Recovery resumes from the last checkpoint across runs.
+You can combine base Resilience retry middleware with Recovery: retries cover transient failures inside one run, while Recovery picks up from the last checkpoint across runs.

 using WorkflowForge.Extensions.Resilience;